evennia/evennia/docs/README.txt

        doxygen config.dox

-      This will create the auto-docs in a folder 'doxygen/html'.
+      This will create the auto-docs in a folder 'html'.

    -  Start your web browser and point it to

-       <evenniadir>/docs/doxygen/html/index.html
+       <evenniadir>/docs/html/index.html

    -  If you prefer a pdf version for printing, use LaTeX by activating the relevant section in config.dox.
 Run the doxygen command again as above and a new folder 'latex' will be created with the latex sources.
-With the latex processing system installed, then run
+You need the LaTeX processing system installed, then enter the new latex/ folder and run

         make

-      in the newly created folder to create the pdf.
-Be warned however that the pdf docs are >340 pages long!
+      This will create the pdf.
+Be warned however that the pdf docs are many hundreds of pages and the automatic formatting of doxygen is not always succeeding.

    -  Doxyfile is allows for plenty of configuration to get the docs to look the way you want.
 You can also output to other